amcmdv/jetAway/CONCEPT.md

 Explanation:

       1. Data Flow Diagrams (DFD): The DFD offers a clear representation of how data moves through the system at various levels, showing both the high-level context and detailed internal processes.
-      2. State Transition Diagrams (STD): The STD captures the states the system moves through during its lifecycle, helping to understand how the system reacts to various events and user interactions.
-      3. Jackson Structured Programming (JSP): JSP diagrams provide a structured view of the system’s process flow, focusing on the hierarchical and sequential execution of operations.

-These techniques, though less commonly used today, are still highly effective in providing a clear and precise understanding of the system’s design and operation.
-This approach not only outlines the architecture but also gives insight into the process and state transitions that occur within the system.